 Without the endorsement from your flight instructor, you cannot take a ppl checkride.

-Your flight instructor will endorse you for a checkride if he firmly believes that you can pass the checkride.
+Your flight instructor will endorse you for a checkride if he firmly believes you can pass the checkride.

 Yet some student pilots fail their ppl checkride.
 But that is a rare case.